mantidproject/mantid/docs/source/algorithms/Rebin2D-v1.rst

 appproach is described in :ref:`FractionalRebinning <FractionalRebinning>`.

-If the `UseFractionalArea` option is set to `True` and the input workspace is not of type **RebinnedOutput**, the algorithm will be correct if the intput workspace has not been previously rebinned, but will give incorrect error (standard deviation) estimates if it has been rebinned.
+If the `UseFractionalArea` option is set to `True` and the input workspace is not of type **RebinnedOutput**, the algorithm will be correct if the input workspace has not been previously rebinned, but will give incorrect error (standard deviation) estimates if it has been rebinned.
 You can find more information on why this is the case in :ref:`FractionalRebinning <FractionalRebinning>`.